ForkyIII/tweakgit/README.md

   * ~/.bashrc
   * ~/.gitconfig

-Before you run the script make sure you make a backup of the above files.
+Before you run the script make sure you make a backup of the above files to avoid any data loss.